pschool-in/curriculum/content/science/environment.md

 Drag and drop the words at proper places

 ```
-Cow dung is used for * production of biogas*
+Cow dung is used for the *production of biogas*
 Plants in *marshes* called mangroves.
 *Sheep pellets* can be used as manure for plants.
 *Roots*of the plant grow under the soil.